Scotland get England, Iran & USA in World Cup draw

 - Scotland spurn two-goal lead in Austria draw

-The Scots are bidding to reach their first men's World Cup finals since 1998, having ended a 23-year absence from major tournaments at the delayed Euro 2020 finals.
+The Scots are bidding to reach their first men's World Cup finals since 1998, having ended a 23-year absence from major tournaments at the Covid-delayed Euro 2020 finals.

 Scotland, Ukraine and Wales were treated as one entrant and placed among the lowest seeds, pot four, for Friday's draw in Doha.

-The Qatar World Cup runs from 21 November to 18 December.
+The World Cup runs from 21 November to 18 December in Qatar.

+Scotland's only previous meeting with Iran was a 1-1 draw at the 1978 World Cup, while they have faced the USA in seven friendlies - most recently a goalless draw in 2013 - but never a competitive game.

+Former Scotland forward James McFadden believes the incentive of a historic meeting with England will "motivate the players" in their play-off quest, and says there is "no doubt" Scotland have improved since last summer.

 More to follow.